jbenzshawel/oneK/README.md

 - Can sort by subreddit by adding the subreddit in the url like so: "oneK/pics/" or "oneK/webdev/"
 - index.min.php is 956 bytes but uses the XSLT file so it is really around 2 KB
 - Plan on adding a pure PHP version that I should be able to get down to 1 KB but I don't think there will be space for styles
+- In the end I decided to veer away from sticking to 1 KB of data and worked towards making a useful reddit RSS reader (still plan on having a bare bones 1KB version)